arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Theproblemtobesolved/Thetransitionfromcrafttoscience/Improvingthequalityofresearchintolearningandteaching/Productiveresearchusesresearchmethodswhicharefitforpurpose/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Productive research uses research methods which are fit for purpose "
+title: 'Productive research uses research methods which are fit for purpose '
-nav_order: Productiveresearchusesresearchmethodswhicharefitforpurpose
-has_children: false
 ---
 # Productive research uses research methods which are fit for purpose